MicrosoftDocs/dataexplorer-docs/data-explorer/data-profile.md

 ---
-title: Access a data profile of your table
+title: Access the data profile of a table
-description: Learn how to access a data profile of your table in the Azure Data Explorer web UI. ms.reviewer: mibar ms.topic: reference ms.date: 12/20/2023
+description: Learn how to access the data profile of a table in the Azure Data Explorer web UI. ms.reviewer: mibar ms.topic: reference ms.date: 12/20/2023
 ---

-# Access a data profile of your table
+# Access the data profile of a table

 The data profile feature in the Azure Data Explorer web UI provides a fast way to gain insights into the data within your tables.